OmkarSavant/gemini-computer-use-extension/README.md

 ## Troubleshooting

-### "Invalid API key" error
-- Double-check that you've entered the API key correctly
-- Ensure the API key has not expired or been revoked
-- Try generating a new API key

 ### Actions not working on a page
 - Some pages block automated interactions
 - Try refreshing the page and starting again
 - Check if the page uses complex JavaScript frameworks that may interfere

-### Extension not responding
-- Try closing and reopening the side panel
-- Refresh the target page
-- Reload the extension from `chrome://extensions`

 ### Screenshot capture fails
 - Make sure you're on a regular webpage (not a Chrome internal page)